 A library of objects

-This document is about the first component of the development environment—the programming language and its runtime environment.
-It fully describes the Objective-C language, and provides a foundation for learning about the second component, the Mac OS X Objective-C application frameworks—collectively known as Cocoa.
-You can start to learn more about Cocoa by reading Getting Started with Cocoa.
-The two main development tools you use are Xcode and Interface Builder, described in Xcode 2.0 User Guide and Interface Builder respectively.
+This document is about the first component of the development environment—the programming language.
+This document also provides a foundation for learning about the second component, the Objective-C application frameworks—collectively known as Cocoa.
+The runtime environment is described in a separate document, Objective-C Runtime Programming Guide.

 Who Should Read This Document